cheeseformice/transformice.js/README.md

 # Transformice.js (WIP)

-## This is a maintained fork of [SuspiciousLookingOwl's version](https://github.com/SuspiciousLookingOwl/transformice.js)
+**This is a maintained fork of [SuspiciousLookingOwl's version](https://github.com/SuspiciousLookingOwl/transformice.js)**

+**The client is still in the Beta stage and may be prone to merciless API compatibility breakage.**

 NodeJs Client for Transformice with full Typescript support.